wikiepeidia/WINDOWS-SOUNDS/README.md

 For Windows 10 and earlier: Simply take ownership using `takeown /f c:\windows\media`, make a backup of that folder, then replace the Windows sounds with the ones you prefer.
 It's a simple process.

-For Windows 11, it seems that only some sounds such as notifications and the volume preview sound can be changed, while others require a registry modification.
+For Windows 11, it seems that only some sounds such as notifications and the volume preview sound can be changed, while others does not.

 Prepare the sounds in Windows that you prefer.

-If you attempt to replace the filename directly, I recommend downloading PowerToys and using Power Rename.
+don't  attempt to replace the filename directly, I recommend downloading PowerToys and using Power Rename.
 Windows 11 seems to consider the sound file's name, such as "Windows Notify," as the default, regardless of the actual sound it contains.
 Therefore, changing the name is important.
 Use the following settings in Power Rename to easily make these changes.

 I do not recommend changing `$1` to anything else, but the suffix is your choice.
 This is because you also need to replace the name in the reg file.
 Open the reg file, use Ctrl H to find "WIN10," and change ALL instances to your preferred suffix.
 Also i recommend you also change your folder containing the sounds to whatever suffix you choose, just for convenience in replacing.